Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

 Figure \ref{fig:ForecastsPlot} illustrates the rolling window forecasts from the SAV-fullA CoCAViaR model for the evaluation window ranging from December 6, 2011 until December 31, 2021.
-The upper panel shows the log-losses of JPMorgan Chase---the systemically most important bank according to the \cite{FSB21}---together with its VaR forecasts.
+The upper panel shows the log-losses of JPMorgan Chase---the systemically most important bank according to the \cite{FSB22}---together with its VaR forecasts.
 Losses exceeding the VaR forecasts are highlighted in black, which correspond to days with an (out-of-sample) stress event $\big\{X_t \ge \widehat \VaR_{t,\beta}\big\}$ in the definition of the CoVaR in Section \ref{sec:CoVaR}.
 The lower panel shows the log-losses of the S\&P\,500 together with the model's CoVaR forecasts.
-There, the log-losses of days with a VaR exceedance (of JPMorgan Chase) are displayed in black, such that the CoVaR forecasts can be interpreted as $\alpha = 95\%$ quantile forecasts among these days with VaR exceedances.
+There, the log-losses of days with a VaR exceedance (of JPMorgan Chase) are displayed in black, such that the CoVaR forecasts can be interpreted as $\alpha = 95\%$ quantile forecasts among those days with VaR exceedances.
+We defer a more formal investigation of the (VaR, CoVaR) forecasts to the following section.